jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 kubectl create deployment echo-server --image=inanimate/echo-server --replicas=3
 ```

-kubeadm by default [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) the control plane which prevents pods from being scheduled.
+kubeadm, by default, [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) the control plane, which prevents pods from being scheduled.
 Let's remove the taint considering we're only running a single node.
 The `-` at the very end is what indicates removal.

 ```shell
 kubectl taint nodes --all node-role.kubernetes.io/master-